wpsharks/comet-cache-kb/tutorials/21-introduction-dynamic-version-salts.md

 Other ideas might include Global Variables or Constants defined inside your [/wp-config.php](http://codex.wordpress.org/Editing_wp-config.php) file.
 For instance, `$GLOBALS['table_prefix']` is a popular one.
 Or the WordPress Constant `WPLANG`, or anything else you define yourself inside `/wp-config.php`

-*Just be sure that whatever you choose is available early-on; i.e. before ZenCache runs, so that it's available to be used in cache path formulation.
-For instance, something like `get_current_user_id()` would not work here, as this core WP function is not available to ZenCache when it checks for a Version Salt.
-If you happen to choose something that is not yet defined when ZenCache runs, you might produce an error on your site.
-See also, [this line of code in the WP core](https://github.com/WordPress/WordPress/blob/master/wp-settings.php#L64) to learn when ZenCache is loaded by WordPress.*
+*Just be sure that whatever you choose is available early-on; i.e. before Comet Cache runs, so that it's available to be used in cache path formulation.
+For instance, something like `get_current_user_id()` would not work here, as this core WP function is not available to Comet Cache when it checks for a Version Salt.
+If you happen to choose something that is not yet defined when Comet Cache runs, you might produce an error on your site.
+See also, [this line of code in the WP core](https://github.com/WordPress/WordPress/blob/master/wp-settings.php#L64) to learn when Comet Cache is loaded by WordPress.*

 ## Version Salts via "Advanced Cache Plugins"

-Version Salt functionality (from a UI perspective) is available only in ZenCache Pro.
-However, it is possible *(even in the lite version of ZenCache)* to create a Version Salt through the use of an "Advanced Cache Plugin".
+Version Salt functionality (from a UI perspective) is available only in Comet Cache Pro.
+However, it is possible *(even in the lite version of Comet Cache)* to create a Version Salt through the use of an "Advanced Cache Plugin".

-Here is an [example plugin file](https://github.com/websharks/zencache/blob/000000-dev/zencache/includes/ac-plugin.example.php) that creates a truly dynamic Version Salt, and this will work perfectly in both the lite and pro versions of ZenCache.
+Here is an [example plugin file](https://github.com/websharks/comet-cache/blob/000000-dev/comet-cache/includes/ac-plugin.example.php) that creates a truly dynamic Version Salt, and this will work perfectly in both the lite and pro versions of Comet Cache.

-#### Theme/Plugin Developers Integrating w/ ZenCache
+#### Theme/Plugin Developers Integrating w/ Comet Cache

-If you are a theme or plugin developer that would like to create a dynamic Version Salt that works with your application, please go by the [example plugin file](https://github.com/websharks/zencache/blob/000000-dev/zencache/includes/ac-plugin.example.php).
-Advanced Cache Plugins (aka: *ac-plugins* — shorter) are the recommended way to integrate your theme/plugin with ZenCache; i.e. when you need to construct cache variations for one reason or another.
-Feel free to ask questions [here](https://github.com/websharks/zencache/issues) as you work through your integration.
+If you are a theme or plugin developer that would like to create a dynamic Version Salt that works with your application, please go by the [example plugin file](https://github.com/websharks/comet-cache/blob/000000-dev/comet-cache/includes/ac-plugin.example.php).
+Advanced Cache Plugins (aka: *ac-plugins* — shorter) are the recommended way to integrate your theme/plugin with Comet Cache; i.e. when you need to construct cache variations for one reason or another.
+Feel free to ask questions [here](https://github.com/websharks/comet-cache/issues) as you work through your integration.

 ## Why am I getting PHP Notices related to my Version Salt?

 A version salt of `$_SESSION['example']` on a site that is running in `WP_DEBUG` mode; will kick back an `E_NOTICE ` from PHP, since this is unique to certain visitors with a session and may not be present at all times.
 Thus, `$_SESSION['example']` is technically invalid, at least some of the time.

 I would suggest `@$_SESSION['example']` as the version salt.
 Or, even better:
 ```
 isset($_SESSION['example']) && !empty($_SESSION['example']) ? $_SESSION['example'] : ''
 ```